A guide to Medicaid trusts.

 One benefit is that the look-back period can be “prorated.”
 For example, if transferred assets into a trust four years ago and then go into the nursing home, you would have to pay for it yourself for the first year but the next year you would be covered by Medicaid long-term care.

 Not all trusts will help you qualify for Medicaid.
 As previously mentioned, the trust must be irrevocable.
 Any trust that you can amend or cancel, like a revocable living trust, will not help you qualify for Medicaid.
 The grantor (settlor) still owns the assets in this type of trust and will need to claim them on their tax return.
+If you need a trust, you can download the Policygenius app to create one using attorney-approved tools.
+While these trusts are revocable, they still allow you to pass assets along to your heirs after you die.

 Any trust you set up where you (or a spouse) act as the trustee is most likely be viewed as a “grantor trust” (which falls under revocable trusts) in the eyes of the IRS, and will not retain the Medicaid asset protection capabilities you want.